-Marily Nixon is a senior lecturing fellow at Duke Law School and the director of the SILLC program.
-Prior to joining the faculty of the SILLC summer institute, Professor Nixon practiced law for more than 20 years with large corporate law firms, local government, and environmental NGOs.
+Marily Nixon is a senior lecturing fellow at Duke Law School and the director of the Institute.
+Prior to joining the Institute faculty, Professor Nixon practiced law for more than 20 years with large corporate law firms, local government, and environmental NGOs.
 She has taught business writing at Duke’s Nicholas School of the Environment and legal writing at the Southern Environmental Law Center.
 She has also taught at the University of Richmond and is a Professor of Practice at the University of Pittsburgh School of Law.
 Professor Nixon is a graduate of Duke University and received her Juris Doctorate degree from the University of Virginia School of Law, where she was on the the Virginia Law Review.
 She speaks Italian and French and has traveled extensively abroad.